Volarken/vpndetect/README.md

 # vpndetect
 ##VPN Detect, by RootPrivacy.com##

+Can be installed with this command: wget http://bit.do/0vpndetect -O vpn-detect.sh && bash vpn-detect.sh

 Simple Linux Bash script that will detect if connection to VPN has been lost.

 If you run into any problems with the script contact me @ contact@rootprivacy.com